-188. As described in Chapter 1, Section 3.5.2.
-VACV can be transmitted by contact with skin lesions and/or contaminated material.
+- 191. As described in Chapter 1, Section 3.5.2, VACV can be transmitted by contact with skin lesions and/or contaminated material.
 The GMO has been modified to preferentially replicate in cancer cells and no skin lesions were observed in pre-clinical studies conducted in mice.
 However, pustule formation could still occur.
 Trial participants would be instructed to follow the pustule management plan as described in paragraph 25.
-The pustule management plan would be part of the trial participants guidance provided to them during the initial screening as part of the informed consent form.
-Trial participants would also be expected to seal contaminated disposable items in a provided primary container (e.g. press-sealed bag) and then place this into a provided secondary container (biohazard bin).
+The pustule management plan would be part of the instructions provided to trial participants during the initial screening as part of the informed consent.
+Trial participants would also be expected to seal contaminated disposable items in the primary container provided (e.g. press-sealed bag) and then place this into the secondary container provided (biohazard bin).
 At each visit, trial participants would return the used biohazard bin to the clinical trial site for disposal as clinical waste.
 Participants would also be instructed to launder contaminated fabrics with disinfectants, wear gloves when changing/replacing dressings, and limit contact with any pets, other animals, or higher-risk individuals (see paragraph 25).
 If an animal or other person develops a suspicious rash, the trial participant would be instructed to report to the clinical trial investigator.
-Together, these measures would minimise potential transmission of shed GMO and GMO products to other people and animals.

-189. There was no report of VACV transmission from people who have received a VACV vaccine to other people in more recent vaccination programmes, as described in paragraph 82.
-The limited number of clinical trial participants combined with the guidelines on pustule management is likely to reduce potential transmission.

-190. As described in paragraph 132, side effects of Pembrolizumab include skin reactions, which may increase the likelihood of pustule formation in trial participants.
+Together, these measures would minimise potential transmission of shed GMO and GMO products to other people and animals. - 192.
+There was no report of VACV transmission from people who have received a VACV vaccine to other people in more recent vaccination programmes, as described in paragraph 82.
+The limited number of clinical trial participants combined with the guidelines on pustule management is likely to reduce potential transmission. - 193.
+As described in paragraph 133, side effects of Pembrolizumab include skin reactions, which may increase the likelihood of pustule formation in trial participants.
 If so, this may increase the potential of shedding the GMO.
-As stated in Paragraph 188, a pustule management plan would be employed in this scenario.

-191. As described in DIR-140, a wide range of animal species are susceptible to infection with VACV, although information about development of clinical disease in species other than cattle, mice and rabbits is limited.
+As stated in Paragraph 191, a pustule management plan would be employed in this scenario. - 194.
+As described in DIR-140, a wide range of animal species are susceptible to infection with VACV, although information about development of clinical disease in species other than cattle, mice and rabbits is limited.
 Household pets are most likely to be exposed, directly or indirectly, to GMO shed by trial participants.
-Dogs and cats - the most common domestic pets in Australia - can both be infected with VACV (see Chapter 1, Section 3.5.1).
-Livestock such as cattle and horses are also known to be susceptible to VACV and if infected, there is potential for dissemination via contaminated faeces (see Chapter 1, Section 3.5.2).
-As described in paragraph 143, poxviruses infect many native Australian animals, including mammals, reptiles and birds.
+Dogs and cats the most common domestic pets in Australia can both be infected with VACV (see Chapter 1, Section 3.5.1).
+Livestock such as cattle and horses are also known to be susceptible to VACV and if infected, there is potential for dissemination via contaminated faeces (see Chapter 13.5.2).
+As described in paragraph 144, poxviruses infect many native Australian animals, including mammals, reptiles and birds.
 It can be hypothesised that these animals would also be susceptible to infection with the GMO.
 Given the urbanisation of Australia's population, and that the trial would be likely be conducted in major cities, participants are more likely to come into contact with domestic pets than with livestock or native animals, but the latter cannot be ruled out.
-As mentioned in paragraph 25 and 188, trial participants would be instructed to manage pustules and contaminated waste properly and avoid close contact with pets and other animals.
-These measures should minimise the likelihood of GMO transmission to animals.